MasterOfBrainstorming/socketsquirrel/README.md

 ## Installation

-The script will require pandas, paramiko, argparse and flask in addition to python standard libraries
+The script will require pandas, paramiko, argparse and flask in addition to python standard libraries.
+Script is written using python3.9.

 ```bash
 pip install -r requirements.txt